NHS Lincolnshire ICB Statement: Special Educational Needs and Disabilities (SEND)

-The statutory functions currently exercised by Lincolnshire ICB for Special Educational Needs and Disabilities (SEND) will be conferred on along with the transfer of all ICB staff, assets and liabilities (including commissioning responsibilities and contracts) to the Lincolnshire ICB.
+The statutory functions currently exercised by NHS Lincolnshire Integrated Care Board (ICB) for Special Educational Needs and Disabilities (SEND) will be conferred on – along with the transfer of all ICB staff, assets and liabilities (including commissioning responsibilities and contracts) – to NHS Lincolnshire ICB.
 This also includes the relevant duties including those regarding health inequalities, quality, safeguarding, children in care.

 The Children and Families Act (2014) incorporates reforms for Children and Young People with Special Educational Need and Disability (SEND).
 The SEND Code of Practice (2015) means that professionals from Education, Health and Social Care services work more closely together to give children and young people from 0-25 with special educational needs or a disability, the support they need.
 Children and young people will have more say over what support and services are offered in their local area, and more help will be available for young people as they prepare for adulthood.